DanielPDWalker/MTG-Pack-Generator/README.md

 * There are a few sets that dont work, but most do.
 * The packs are generated in the folder containing the script.
 * The script checks how many of each packs are in the folder and increment the counter before the name by 1 automatically.

+The script works by using the python mtgsdk to generate random cards from a set, then using their multiverse ID (unique identification number), it uses requests to download the image of the card from the gatherer website.

 # Requirements
 You can either use the setup.py file that comes with this project by going to the directory on your computer in CMD or Terminal and typing: